5 Body Signs of Nutritional Deficiencies

 Sign #2: Oral Health Problems

 Oral health reflects the relationship you have with consuming proper nutrients in your diet considering many of vitamins and minerals are responsible at protecting the oral cavity.
-Malnutrition can manifest in various ways in the oral cavity and develop into more severe health challenges down the road.
+Nutritional deficiencies can manifest in various ways in the oral cavity and develop into more severe health challenges down the road.
 For instance, consider the following nutrients and there effects on supporting structures in the oral cavity: (1, 2, 3, 4, 5)

 - Vitamin A & D: Supports tooth enamel formation and oral epithelium, aids in absorption of calcium and phosphorus deposit in teeth, assist in wound healing, supports salivary gland function.